Msksgm/opentelemetry.io/content/en/docs/contributing/announcements.md

 or hide banners depending on the build date, determine banner ordering, handle fall back to English banners, etc.

-> Announcements are currently used as banners only.
-We _might_ eventually
+> Announcements are currently used as banners only. hoge _might_ eventually
 > support slightly more general announcements as well.

 ### Creating an announcement